 No consideration of sustainability adverse impacts

 Julius Baer Investment Advisory GesmbH is a wholly owned subsidiary of Julius Baer Group, Ltd. (the Group).
-We recognize the importance of environmental, social and governance sustainability elements throughout our business activities, including our compensation systems.
-In accordance with the Group’s standards, sustainability is reflected in various aspects of our compensation systems at regional, divisional and individual levels through proper governance, performance measurement standards (around values, client satisfaction and employee development) and risk management considerations.
+We recognize the importance of Environmental, Social and Governance (ESG) sustainability elements throughout its business activities, including naturally within its compensation systems.
+In accordance with the Group’s standards, ESG is reflected in various aspects of our compensation systems at regional, divisional and individual employee levels through proper governance, long-term performance measurement standards (around values, client satisfaction and employee development) and risk management considerations.
 The remuneration policy does not provide any incentives to take excessive sustainability risks.

-Our compensation schemes are designed to ensure compliance with global rules and regulations and the sustainability considerations embedded within them, while specifically incorporating location-specific guidelines, in support of a sound risk culture.
-Compensation decisions include assessments of financial-, market-, legal-, risk-, and compliance-related metrics to ensure compensation – including variable components – as well as proper reflection of both internal and external factors.
-We also employ a compensation deferral mechanism, with risk-adjusted performance metrics, to deter excessive risk-taking.
-Socially, we operate various initiatives related to talent management, workforce diversity, and employee satisfaction, which we strengthen each year to help us attain our Employer of Choice goals and support our sustainability aspirations.
-At the individual level, all employees are held to high conduct standards via our Code of Ethics and Business Conduct (redefined in 2020) and are specifically measured on their ability to reflect our core Values (Care, Passion, and Excellence) and Risk Behaviours in their business activities.
+At Julius Baer Group, the compensation schemes are fully designed alongside consistent rules and provisions, and moreover consider the respective ESG-approach.
+Thus, we promote a sound risk culture.
+Group-wide compensation rules comprise assessments of financial-, market-, legal-, risk-, and compliance-related metrics to ensure compensation – including variable components – as well as proper reflection of both internal and external factors.
+Julius Baer even employs a compensation deferral mechanism, with risk-adjusted performance metrics, to deter excessive risk-taking.
+Socially, Julius Baer operates various initiatives related to talent management, workforce diversity, and employee satisfaction, which we strengthen each year to help us attain our Employer of Choice goals and support our sustainability aspirations.
+At the individual level, all employees are held to high conduct standards via our Code of Ethics and Business Conduct (redefined in 2020) and are specifically measured on their ability to reflect our core Values (“Care, Passion, and Excellence”) and Risk Behaviours in their daily business activities.